 Normally, you would also have to deduct from your adoption credit any financial adoption assistance you receive from a government entity, but this rule doesn’t apply to special needs children.
 “Special needs” doesn’t imply the usual meaning of the term in this case.
 It means a child who would be unadoptable if the state didn’t offer financial subsidies to the parents when it relates to the adoption credit, so the state or an agency does just that to ensure that these children find homes.

 In adoption language, a "special needs" child might additionally be disabled, but the disability alone won’t qualify him as being special needs for purposes of the adoption tax credit.

 The special needs child must also be a citizen or resident of the United States or any of its possessions at the time the adoption begins.
 Foreign children don’t qualify for this loophole.
-The state must also make the determination that he cannot be returned to his parent or guardian for some reason.
+The state must also make the determination that they cannot be returned to their parent or guardian for some reason.